hlopez058/PHD/Reviews.md

 - data fusion technologies to filter and aggregate only useful data from multiple IoT devices,
 - Interoper- ability is defined as the ability of two or more heterogeneous networks/devices to exchange information between them, and to use the exchanged information in a common function

+## Review:A Software Defined Fog Node Based DistributedBlockchain Cloud Architecture for IoT
+PRADIP KUMAR SHARMA1, MU-YEN CHEN2, AND JONG HYUK PARK1, (Member, IEEE)1Department of Computer Science and Engineering, Seoul National University of Science and Technology, Seoul 01811, South Korea2Department of Information Management, National Taichung University of Science and Technology, Taichung 404, TaiwanCorresponding author: Jong Hyuk Park (jhpark1@seoultech.ac.kr

+### Summary

+### Notes:
+- distributed cloud architecture based on blockchain is proposed
+- proposes a distributed fog node architecture using SDN
+- blockchain allows for full decentralization and redundnacy
+- costreductin of storage, Amazon is 25/tb hwile a block chain would cost 2/tb
+- inveted a proof of service protocol for blockchain algorithm
+- matchmaking algorithm asks "can i perform this task on thismachine"
+- scheduler is needed in distributed computing systems
+- use a fog node to reduce securitly vulnerabilities
+- use a packet parser to analyze packets for attacks
+- We evaluate the proposed scheme byusing the throughput, response time and the delay-incurredperformance metrics.
+We also evaluate the accuracy of theproposed model by measuring the speed with which it candetect and mitigate saturation attacks at the edge of the net-work.
+- tasks are ran on the closest fog node
+- We used the TFN2K tool to generate real-timeattacks.
+TFN2K is a well-known attack tool for generatingattacks such as ICMP, TCP / SYN, and UDP flood attacks
+- In the first case, to increase the numberof hosts to 30K, we used Mininet.
+We then propelled faketopology, ARP poising and DDoS attacks to the blockchain-based SDN controller network fog node in the edge network.
+- It is based on three emerging technologies: fog com-puting, SDN, and blockchain
+- high availability, real-time data delivery,high scalability, security, resiliency, and low latency.
+- It also demonstrates the efficiency and effective-ness of the proposed model and that it meets the requireddesign principles with minimal overhead.In the future, we will explore the various energy har-vesting technique aspects of our proposed model for energyefficient communication among devices at the edge of theIoT network

+Power COnsumption of today:
+WHat it will look like in the future;
+- Hybrid Wind/solar sites as they exist today power generation
+- future of powergenreation

+Use the wind generation and show how we can contribute to the existing state using communication technologies
+- reduce oepration

+how to control them, and how to destirbute the network communication.

+how does this work HAN

+Power Generation: Monitoring and Control of wind turbines and hybrid sites
+- State of the art
+- what are the issues in communciation and controls for wind turbines.
+- how to fix?

+How to connect and pay fee of car:
+- figure out the stats and growth rates of car trends
+- how the trends will be predicted on the generation and payment
+- communication ohurdles and how to enter it?
+- solutions :
+	- for tesla , change the battery in the battery stations
+	- battery density increases and battery charging improves and what will the cost be?
+	- how does  chearging a car help you

+Desgin of a EV architecture :
+-